ashish10alex/vscode-ollama-chat/README.md

 # Ollama Chat

-An **experimental** VS Code extension that allows you to use self hosted models downloaded from [ollama](https://ollama.com/download).
+An **experimental** VS Code extension that allows you to use self hosted models offline that can be downloaded from [ollama](https://ollama.com/download).

 <img src="./.docs/ollama-chat-demo.png" alt="ollam-chat-demo" width="80%">